SirIle/sirile.github.io/_posts/2015-07-02-using-docker-18-experimental-with-docker-machine-and-virtualbox-driver-boot2docker.markdown

 {:toc}
 </div>

+**Update on 27.8.2015** I ran the build for newest experimental and the image for boot2docker for experimental 1.9 can be found from [here](http://sirile.github.io/files/boot2docker-1.9.iso).
+I updated the examples to use 1.9.
+The post can be found from both URLs.

 ## TL;DR

-To use boot2docker.iso which includes the 1.8 experimental Docker (at the moment _Docker version 1.8.0-dev, build 8c7cd78, experimental_), create the machine with
+To use boot2docker.iso which includes the 1.9 experimental Docker (at the moment _Docker version 1.9.0-dev, build 5dadfa8, experimental_), create the machine with

 {% highlight bash %}
-docker-machine create -d virtualbox --virtualbox-boot2docker-url=http://sirile.github.io/files/boot2docker-1.8.iso dev
+docker-machine create -d virtualbox --virtualbox-boot2docker-url=http://sirile.github.io/files/boot2docker-1.9.iso dev
 {% endhighlight %}

 I'll explain the creation process of the image if you want to do it yourself.